Makertech3D/Dual-Switching-Hotend-v2/README.md

 ## Hardware Requirements

-- Electronics board capable of running two extruder motors.
+- Electronics board capable of running two extruders and hotends.

 - A metal platform for using the included probe.